mongodb/docs/source/includes/fact-datadog-supported-regions.rst

 Datadog uses ``US1`` by default.

-To learn more about Datadog's |api| regions, see `Datadog Sites
+To learn more about Datadog's regions, see `Datadog Sites
 <https://docs.datadoghq.com/getting_started/site/>`__.